IQSS/dataverse-installations/.github/ISSUE_TEMPLATE/request-project-board.md

 ---
 name: Request project board for your Dataverse installation
 about: Board are used to collect issues that are important to you
-title: 'Project board request for {installation name}'
+title: Project board request for {installation name}
 labels: ''
 assignees: ''